codio-c5/C5-Development/.guides/content/CreatorSpace-Lab--The-Substitution-Cipher--a176.md

 {Decrypt}(substitution/subdecrypt.sh)

+## On Your Own
+Try encrypting and decrypting other any other phrases you like.

 ## Lab Check In
 {Check It!|assessment}(fill-in-the-blanks-1969010385)

-Try encrypting and decrypting other any other phrases you like.